Korea, Republic of

 Transfer pricing documentation requirement

-In line with the OECD BEPS Action 13, the LCITA includes a reporting requirement for multinational companies in Korea to submit a consolidated report (including local file and master file) on their cross-border, related-party transactions, affecting not only Korean corporations but also foreign corporations having a PE in Korea that meet all of the following conditions: (i) annual gross sales of an individual entity exceeding KRW 100 billion and (ii) international related-party transactions exceeding KRW 50 billion per year.
+In line with the Organisation for Economic Co-operation and Development (OECD) Base Erosion and Profit Shifting (BEPS) Action 13, the LCITA includes a reporting requirement for multinational companies in Korea to submit a consolidated report (including local file and master file) on their cross-border, related-party transactions, affecting not only Korean corporations but also foreign corporations having a PE in Korea that meet all of the following conditions: (i) annual gross sales of an individual entity exceeding KRW 100 billion and (ii) international related-party transactions exceeding KRW 50 billion per year.
 Required information to be submitted for reporting includes organisation, business, intangible assets, related-party transactions, etc. relating to the group and the local entity.
-Failure to comply with the reporting requirement will result in a penalty.
+Failure to comply with the reporting requirement will result in a penalty , and, effective from the fiscal year beginning on or after 1 January 2020, eventually lead to the assessment of an estimated tax.
+A penalty of up to KRW 100 million is imposed for failing to submit the documentation or for submitting incorrect information.
+With effect from 1 January 2020, a penalty of up to KRW 200 million may be imposed every 30 days after the first penalty assessment was imposed until the documentation is submitted, depending on the lateness of the submission.

 The LCITA introduces the requirement to submit country-by-country (CbC) reporting following the implementation of the new transfer pricing rules requiring multinationals in Korea to submit local files and master files on their cross-border transactions.
 The CbC report must be filed within 12 months after the end of the ultimate parents’ income tax year.

-In cases where a Korean company borrows from its foreign-controlling shareholder and the debt-to-equity ratio exceeds 2:1, a portion of interest payable on the excess borrowing is characterised as dividends subject to Korean WHT (reduced rate if a tax treaty applies) while being treated as non-deductible in computing taxable income.
+In cases where a Korean company borrows from its foreign-controlling shareholder and the debt-to-equity ratio exceeds 2:1 (6:1 in case of financial institutions), a portion of interest payable on the excess borrowing is characterised as dividends subject to Korean WHT (reduced rate if a tax treaty applies) while being treated as non-deductible in computing taxable income.

 In line with the OECD’s recommendation on the limitation of interest expense deductions (BEPS Action 4), the new rule shall restrict interest deduction on top of the existing thin capitalisation rule.
 Deduction of net interest (i.e. the amount of interest expense paid to overseas related parties minus the interest income received from overseas related parties) claimed by a domestic company for international transactions will be limited to 30% of the adjusted taxable income (i.e. taxable income before depreciation and net interest expenses) of the domestic company.
 This will be implemented from the fiscal year beginning on or after 1 January 2019.